jsfuentes/Code-Cheatsheet/Deployment/AWS/Codebuild.md

 - `my-subdirectory/*` represents all files in a subdirectory named *my-subdirectory*.
 - `my-subdirectory/**/*` represents all files recursively starting from a subdirectory named *my-subdirectory*.

-## Example 2 Running AWSCLI
+## Example 2 Running AWSCLI and Server Artifact

-Need to allow access for the codebuild machine with IAM
+The IAM role for the codebuild needs access policy S3FullAccess

-- add policy S3FullAccess for S3

 ```yaml
 version: 0.2